 “Ultimately, our relationship is with the tenant,” he said.
 “So whether you come to us directly, or whether you come through a landlord, or a housing association, or letting agency, in the end, our relationship is with the consumer because it’s the consumer that connects their bank account to our platform and gives us the permission to read the rent payment.”

-All CreditLadder users can obtain the free plan in which the company will report on-time rent payments to either Experian or Equifax.
-The company will report to both bureaus for a small fee.
+All CreditLadder users can obtain the free plan in which the company will report on-time rent payments to either Experian, Equifax or TransUnion.
+The company will report to all four bureaus for a small fee.
 The CreditLadder annual plan is £60, which equals £5 per month.
 And its monthly plan is £8 per month, with no long-term commitment.